 Reasoning using explanations based on the application of new or prior knowledge.
 Resilience and perseverance to explore possibilities and build confidence.

 Think critically to question, analyse and challenge others' and their own understanding.

 For more detail of exact programme of study, see the National Curriculum.
+How we teach this subject

 Schemes of work